Athens city tour 8h Explore Athens partly on your own

 Food, beverages, gratuities and the entrance tickets to the monuments are not included.

-The ticket to the Acropolis is 20 euro, to the Acropolis museum 5 euro.
-Children up to 18 years old(E.U. citizens) enter for free.
+The ticket to the Acropolis is 20 euro and to the Acropolis museum 15 euro per person.